 - a.
 The entire social file will be taken into consideration. - If you have previously been on parole, probation, or any other diversion program. - i.
-Compliance and Institutional Adjustments - ii.
-If your parole, probation, or any other diversion program was revoked. - c.
+Compliance and Institutional Adjustments - If your parole, probation, or any other diversion program was revoked. - c.
 The institutional adjustment history and social history prepared by the Department of Corrections and Rehabilitation. - d.
-If disciplinary measures have been imposed, it is provided that disciplinary measures in which two (2) years have elapsed since the date on which such disciplinary measure was imposed shall not be taken into consideration for the purposes of these criteria.
+If disciplinary measures have been imposed, it is provided that disciplinary measures in which one (1) year have elapsed since the date on which such disciplinary measure was imposed shall not be taken into consideration for the purposes of these criteria.
 This shall not preclude the Board from evaluating the case when the petitioner has or is pending disciplinary action, including administrative positives or positives for controlled substances. - e.
-The history of work and/or study carried out at the institution. - 7.
-If you have a structured and viable exit plan in the areas of job offer and/or study, residence, and friend advisor.
+The history of work and/or study carried out at the institution.

-- a.
+- If you have a structured and viable exit plan in the areas of job offer and/or study, residence, and friend advisor. - a.
 The exit plan may be in Puerto Rico, in any state of the United States, or in any other country that has a reciprocity treaty with the United States. - When the proposed exit plan is outside the jurisdiction of the Government of Puerto Rico: - i.
 The petitioner shall provide his socio-penal technician with the physical address of the place where he intends to reside, if he is granted parole, the name, telephone number, e-mail address of the person with whom he will reside and his relationship with the petitioner.
-The socio-penal technician in charge of the case must refer the request to the Reciprocity Program of the Department of Correction and Rehabilitation. - Department of Correction and Rehabilitation. - ii.
-The request will be processed by the Department of Corrections and Rehabilitation's Reciprocity Program to the receiving State so that the receiving State may proceed to investigate the information provided by the petitioner and immediately notify the Board of the determination of the State that will be supervising the petitioner. - iii.
-An exit plan outside the jurisdiction of Puerto Rico will not be accepted until the letter of acceptance of the Reciprocity Program is submitted.
+The socio-penal technician in charge of the case must refer the request to the Reciprocity Program of the Department of Correction and Rehabilitation. - The request will be processed by the Department of Corrections and Rehabilitation's Reciprocity Program to the receiving State so that the receiving State may proceed to investigate the information provided by the petitioner and immediately notify the Board of the determination of the State that will be supervising the petitioner.

-- c.
+- iii.
+An exit plan outside the jurisdiction of Puerto Rico will not be accepted until the letter of acceptance of the Reciprocity Program is submitted. - c.
 An exit plan will not be accepted in a country that does not have a reciprocity treaty with the United States for the transfer of parole or probation. - d.
 Offer of employment and/or study. - Each petitioner must provide an offer of employment or, alternatively, a curriculum or vocational training, or work-study. - ii.
-The offer of employment shall be submitted by letter signed by the person extending the offer of employment to the petitioner, including the following information: - (a) Full name, mailing address, physical address, email address, and telephone number(s) of the person offering the job. - (b) Name, mailing, physical, electronic, and telephone address(es) and nature of the business in which the job is offered. - (c) Duties to be performed by the petitioner and working hours. - iii.
-The study plans, including vocational training and/or the work-study program, will be submitted by submitting the letter of acceptance from the educational institution, with an expression of the program or faculty to which you will enter.
-The job must include job descriptions.
+The offer of employment shall be submitted by letter signed by the person extending the offer of employment to the petitioner, including the following information: - (a) Full name, mailing address, physical address, email address, and telephone number(s) of the person offering the job. - (b) Name, mailing, physical, electronic, and telephone address(es) and nature of the business in which the job is offered. - (c) Duties to be performed by the petitioner and working hours.

-- iv.
-The lack of an offer of employment or study alone could be a reason for denying the privilege. - v.
+- the work-study program, will be submitted by submitting the letter of acceptance from the educational institution, with an expression of the program or faculty to which you will enter.
+The job must include job descriptions. - iv.
 An offer of employment or studies is exempt in those cases in which the petitioner suffers from a physical, mental, or emotional disability, duly diagnosed and certified by the competent authority, or is over sixty (60) years of age.